ThemeHackers/ReconPro/README.md

 | SQLi Checks   | 3 dorks | Identifies SQL injection points |
 | Subdomains    | 3 dorks | Discovers subdomains |

+## 🤝 Contributing
+We welcome dork submissions and improvements!
+1. Fork the repository
+2. Add new dorks to dorkDatabase in script.js
+3. Submit a pull request

 ## 🗃️ Dork Database
 Structured with:
 ```javascript